kubilaycaglayan/notes/README.md

 # Personel Project
-In this project I am trying every new technique in a random way.
+In this project I am trying every new technique as i learn, in a random way.
 And saving those sketches for future references, though one shouldn't expect any learning material from this site.

 # Built with
 1. HTML